Healthy Homes Assessment Newtown

 Draught Stopping Newtown

-There is no require to block up intentional gaps or holes that are part of the building.
-For example, tiny gaps around windows and doors might be necessary to allow for movement of the structure when the home is heated and cools in order to let them be shut and opened, rather than securing.
-We will examine the windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t require to block gaps or holes which are part of the construction.
+For example, tiny gaps around doors and windows might be necessary to allow for movement within the structure as the house is heated and cools so that they can still be closed and opened instead of than sticking.
+We will examine the windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections